 Shadowing at clinics, physician offices, outpatient centers, surgery centers, etc. will not be accepted because the purpose of this experience is to expose students to the environment they will encounter throughout the program.

-Shadowing may be done at two different facilities, four hours at each facility.
+four hours at each facility.

 A maximum of four hours may be completed at a children’s hospital.
+The remaining four hours would need to be completed at a non-pediatric hospital.

 Although a criminal record does not prevent you from being accepted into the program, it may prohibit you from participating in clinical education courses, which would prevent you from completing all program requirements for graduation.
 The clinical site has the right to deny participation to a student, which may not be appealed.